MS in Genetic Counseling FAQ

 For the Fall 2022 Admissions Cycle, we will be waiving the GRE requirement for all applicants.
 In the past, we have waived the GRE requirement when an applicant has completed a prior graduate degree.

 Does an international student that has worked in an English speaking country or done academic work in English still have to take an English proficiency examination such as the TOEFL?

 Decisions about English proficiency examination waivers are made by the Wayne State University Graduate School.
-Please feel free to contact them for further details.
+Please refer to the Graduate School International Admissions webpage for more information.
+You can also feel free to contact them for further details.

 How do I fulfill the advocacy requirement?